GSSoC24/Contributor/gssoc-guidelines/Repos & Restrictions.md

 ### Point Limit

-- A single contributor can earn a maximum of 150 points for contributions to the repositories listed above.
+- A single contributor can earn a maximum of 200 points for contributions to the repositories listed above.
-- Contributions exceeding 150 points in these repositories will result in a reduction of the contributor's level.
+- Contributions exceeding 200 points in these repositories will result in a reduction of the contributor's level.
+- Updates to documentation are also subject to the 200-point limit.
+- Contributions related to deployment have no restrictions.
+- Achieving Level 3 by simply repeating the same deployment is not accepted.

 ### Contribution Quality

 - Contributions should be meaningful and add value to the project.
 - Simple additions, such as downloading a Python file from ChatGPT and uploading it, do not qualify as valuable contributions.
+-

 ### Repository Structure